 Dual degree students should check for special policies to accommodate their programs.
 Dual degree students are reminded that they must add non-law courses to their LAW schedule during the add/drop period in order to receive LAW credit.

-Students who would like to enroll in GSM courses should go to the Graduate Programs Office at the School of Management, 595 Commonwealth Avenue, Room 104.
-Copies of the Fall 2014 GSM schedule are on the Student Link.
-MBA course descriptions are also on the SMG website.
-For most GSM courses, Non-degree candidates may register two weeks before the start of GSM classes.
-For more information on GSM courses you may call (617) 353-2673.
+The Graduate School of Management is now the Questrom School of Business.
+Students who would like to enroll in management courses should go to the Graduate Programs Office at the Questrom School of Business, 595 Commonwealth Avenue, Room 104.
+The Spring 2016 schedule is available on the Student Link.
+QST course descriptions are also available on the website.
+Non-degree candidates may register two weeks before the start of classes.
+For more information on business and management courses you may call (617) 353-2673.

 School of Public Health

 To enroll in SPH courses students may file an SPH registration form in the Law Registrar's Office or stop by the SPH Registrar's Office at 715 Albany Street, Talbot Building, Room 210.
-Copies of the Fall 2014 SPH schedule will be available on the SPH website.
+Copies of the Spring 2016 SPH schedule will be available on the SPH website.
 For more information on SPH courses you may call (617) 638-4640.

 Students who would like to take PE courses can register at the University Registrar's Office, 881 Commonwealth Avenue, second floor.
 You may not take a physical education course for LAW credit.
-Copies of the Fall 2014 PDP schedule are available through the Student Link.
+Copies of the Spring 2016 PDP schedule are available through the Student Link.
 Information is also available on the University's website.

 College of Communication

 To enroll in communications courses students should go to the appropriate department at the College of Communication, 640 Commonwealth Avenue (e.g., see the Mass Communication department for courses in Mass Communication, Advertising and Public Relations.)
-Copies of the Fall 2014 COM schedule are available solely via the Student Link.
+Copies of the Spring 2016 COM schedule are available solely via the Student Link.
 Course descriptions are available on the University website.
 For more information you may also call (617) 353-3450.

 Graduate School of Arts & Sciences